• Home

 Doric book for kids - Flora the Foggy Bummer Meets the Foostie-McNasties

-Flora the Foggy Bummer Meets the Foostie-McNasties is a children's illustrated storybook written by Karen Barrett-Ayres in Doric verse.
+Flora the Foggy Bummer Meets the Foostie-McNasties is a Doric children's book written and illustrated by Karen Barrett-Ayres in Doric verse.

 Flora is a feisty magical bumblebee whose home and natural habitat in Aberdeenshire is threatened by a tribe of litter louts known as The Foostie-McNasties.